 |Audio playback||Specifies whether audio playback is enabled for remote desktops.
 This setting is to enable audio playback.|

-The maximum QP is mapped to the low JPEG quality configuration and a value of zero for maximum QP results in overriding the configuration by the low JPEG quality configuration.
+The maximum QP maps to the low JPEG quality configuration and a value of zero for maximum QP results in overriding the configuration by the low JPEG quality configuration.

 The minimum QP is mapped to the high JPEG quality configuration and a value of zero for minimum QP results in overriding the configuration by the high JPEG quality configuration.

-When enabled, you can set a numeric value in the range 0-63 for the following network connections:
+When enabled, this setting allows you to set a numeric value in the range 0-63 for the following network connections:

 |Encoder Image Cache Size (KB)||Maximum size of the encoder image cache.